Indian Pass Raw Bar

 From Port St. Joe

 Indian Pass Raw Bar is located on Hwy C-30A about 10 minutes southeast of Port St. Joe, Florida.
 From Port St. Joe, travel east on US Hwy 98, and veer right onto C-30A as if you were going to Cape San Blas.
 Continue on C-30A past the Cape San Blas Road intersection—C30-A will make a hard left turn just after the intersection.
 Continue to follow C-30A to the intersection of Indian Pass Road.
 The Indian Pass Raw Bar will be on your left.

-If you call Jimmy Mac for directions, chances are he will tell you—with his jumbo-size Panhandle drawl, "Just follow somebody.
+When folks used to call Jimmy Mac for directions, chances are he would tell them—with his jumbo-size Panhandle drawl, "Just follow somebody.
 You almost got to know we're here.
 We're a word-of-mouth kind of place."
 Truth is, most local folks would rather lead you here than tell you how to find us, anyway.